dagronf/DSFSparkline/README.md

 |-------------------|---------------------|----------------------------------------------------|
 | `upsideDown`      | `Bool`              | If true, draws from the top of the graph downwards |
 | `unsetGraphColor` | `NSColor`/`UIColor` | The color to use when drawing the background       |

+The majority of these settings are available both programatically and via `@IBInspectable` in Interface Builder.

 ## Integration